Spreadsheets were our lifeline

 Let’s be honest, technology is never bug-free.
 A comprehensive platform like XTRF certainly requires maintenance and bug fixes.

-One of the strongest points of XTRF is their JIRA service desk for error and bug reporting.
-In terms of community, they have a User Echo forum where you can post suggestions, features wish list, and a place to share tips and tricks.
+One of the strongest points of XTRF is their JIRA help desk for error and bug reporting.
+In terms of community, they have a User Echo forum where you can post suggestions, features a wish list, and a place to share tips and tricks.

 Our experience has been fantastic with both platforms.
 We have learned from the experience of other users and reported minor bugs that were fixed in subsequent releases.